psolin/inventory_pickup_webapp/readme.md

 ##General concepts
 Customers make a sale, which are referred to as transactions.
 Transactions have items.
-These items are held by the store, and need to be tracked when picked up by the customer.
+These items are held by a store, and need to be tracked.

 ##How to use